dciccale/openhiringmatrix/README.md

 - **Structure**: A framework for companies to describe the required skills (technical and non-technical) for a role.
 - **Transparency**: Clear insight for candidates into how different skills and requirements are valued by the company.
-- **Openness**: An evaluation template for companies to provide candidates with feedback.
+- **Openness**: An evaluation template for companies to also provide candidates with feedback.

 ## Implementation

 To successfully implement the Open Hiring Matrix, companies should focus on these 3 areas:

 - **Skills**: Identify the key dimensions that the role requires, such as technical abilities or interpersonal capabilities.
 - **Criterion**: Each skill is measured by specific indicators that assess the candidate's proficiency and alignment with the role.
 - **Weight**: Assign a weight to each criterion to reflect its importance in the role.

 ### Skills

 It is paramount to identify the key skills required for the role.
 These skills should encompass both technical and soft skills, as well as experience, cultural fit, and cultural contribution. or any other category that is relevant to the role according to the company's needs.

 ### Criterion

 Each skill should be accompanied with a specific criteria on how the skill will be evaluated.
 For example, if the skill is "Programming languages" the criterion could be "Proficiency in relevant programming languages".
 The company could add more deail on how the proficiency will be evaluated, such as "Ability to write clean, efficient code in Python", or even have a checklist of questions or tasks that the candidate will be evaluated on.

 ### Weight